coopyey/ttrpg-campaign-site/content/Nuclear Chrome/Session Notes/Session 006.md

 Cipher sits outside, his body completely tense.
 Net comes out and chews Cipher out for such a brash display, then they chat a little more and Charley approaches.
 Charley asks how old they are, then says it's stupid to let Alice bother them like this.
 Charley says not to touch his band members and just keep their head down and work.

 Cipher says he is going home and storms off, with Torrent in tow.
-They make it back and [[Mama Rosa]] chews Net out while Torrent and Cipher talk.
+They make it back and [[Mamá Rosa]] chews Net out while Torrent and Cipher talk.
 Torrent learns that Net's real name is Nathaniel.

 Cipher is hitting a punching bag, just angry.
 He admits that he would have done worse if Ogre and Juice didn't show up.
 Torrent says they should just work and stop causing trouble.
 She then asks Cipher why they're together if they are always fighting, and Cipher admits that it wasn't always like this.
 They talk a little more before Cipher asks to be left alone.